pradeep8577/dograh/README.md

 # Dograh AI

-<h3 align="center">⭐ <strong>If you find value in this project, PLEASE STAR the Github repository to help others discover our FOSS platform!</strong></h3>
+<h3 align="center">⭐ <strong>If you find value in this project, please STAR the Github repository to help others discover our FOSS platform!</strong></h3>

 <p align="center">
   <a href="https://docs.dograh.com">